unwisegeek/aresmush/plugins/pf2egear/help/en/vendor.md

 `browse <category>`: Browses items purchasable in <category>.

-**You need to have committed your base info and abilities before you can use these commands.** We recommend waiting until after app approval to purchase gear.
+**You need to be approved for play to buy or sell gear.** This is to prevent money issues associated to app rejection and rework requirements.
+You will be able to buy gear once you are approved for play.

 `buy <category> = <name>[/<quantity>]`: Buys item in <category> named <name>.
 Quantity is optional, default is 1.
 `sell <category> = <name>[/quantity>]`: Sells item in <category> named <name> for half of its purchase price.
 Quantity is optional, default is 1.